All Episodes

 Actually, we should tell everybody because it's COVID and they could probably use the business.

-So that's probably true.
+So you know, that's probably true.

-So it's a black pearl.
+So it's a Black Pearl.

 You could actually order.

-They have cans, and they also have they'll send like frozen packs of it.
+They have cans, and they also have, they'll send like frozen packs of it.

 You know who used to bring it to me every time he was in New York to do my TV show?

-Buddy Cancy, wasn't he a coward?
+Buddy Ciancy, wasn't he a coward?

 I remember him.